andrefrancois22/academic-kickstart/content/publication/Orthogonal-multi-view-three-dimensional-object-representations-in-memory-revealed-by-serial-reproduction.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of the 39th Annual Conference of the Cognitive Science Society.*" publication_short = ""
+publication = "In *Proceedings of the 39th Annual Conference of the Cognitive Science Society*" publication_short = ""

 # Abstract and optional shortened version.